DenysLins/docker_kubernetes/README.md

 docker-compose up -d
 ```

-You can access <http://localhost:3000> and see the page served by the client container.
+You can access <http://localhost:8080> and see the page served by the nginx container.

 To stop and remove the containers, run: